Ueda-Ichitaka/MasterCyberrange/README.md

 ## Roadmap

 ## Authors and acknowledgment
-Special thanks to PhD Kaibin Bao, Qi Liu and Richard Rudolf for supporting the construction of the cyber range.
+Special thanks to PhD Kaibin Bao, Qi Liu and Richard Rudolph for supporting the construction of the cyber range.

 ## Project status
 Development for this project is currently ongoing.